haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 	- Double tap a cardinal to dodge that way
 		- Down is an in place dodge
 		- Opener bonus is re-applied
+- De-couple hit effects from registering a hit
+- Figure out a neater way to specify hit properties
+- 2 out of the 3 longest files in the project are in input parsing, maybe it could do with a cleanup at some point now that rust is more familiar

 # Other trackers
 ![[Bug tracker]]